noahehall/theBookOfNoah/linux/docker/docker_new.md

   # e.g. timeto -> timeto.poop.com
   docker run...
     --dns-search poop.com

+  # update the containers host file
+  # add a map from poop to some IP addr
+  docker run...
+    --add-host poop:127.0.0.2
 ```
 ## registries and indexes
   - a set of infrastructure components that simplify distributing docker images